 Elimination of Liability of Directors.
 The DGCL authorizes corporations to limit or eliminate the personal liability of directors to corporations and their stockholders for monetary damages for breaches of directors' fiduciary duties as directors, and our Certificate of Incorporation includes such an exculpation provision.
 Our Certificate of Incorporation provides that, to the fullest extent permitted by the DGCL, no director will be personally liable to us or to our stockholders for monetary damages for breach of fiduciary duty as a director.
 While our Certificate of Incorporation provides directors with protection from awards for monetary damages for breaches of their duty of care, it does not eliminate this duty.
 Accordingly, our Certificate of Incorporation has no effect on the availability of equitable remedies such as an injunction or rescission based on a director's breach of his or her duty of care.
 The provisions apply to an officer of Avenue Therapeutics only if he or she is a director of Avenue Therapeutics and is acting in his or her capacity as director, and do not apply to officers of Avenue Therapeutics who are not directors.
-Additionally, our Certificate of Incorporation provides that, to the fullest extent permitted by law, we renounce any interest or expectancy in a transaction or matter that may be a corporate opportunity for us if it was presented to, or acquired, created or developed by, or which otherwise comes into the possession of, (i) any director on our board of directors who is not an employee of the Company or any of its subsidiaries, or (ii) any holder of our Class A Preferred Stock or any affiliate or other related person of any such holder, other than someone who is an employee of the Company or any of its subsidiaries, and no person shall have any duty to present such corporate opportunity to us and will not be liable to us for pursuing or acquiring such opportunity, or referring such opportunity to a third party.
+Additionally, our Certificate of Incorporation provides that, to the fullest extent permitted by law, we renounce any interest or expectancy in a transaction or matter that may be a corporate opportunity for us if it was presented to, or acquired, created or developed by, or which otherwise comes into the possession of, (i) any director on our board of directors who is not an employee of the Company or any of its subsidiaries, and no person shall have any duty to present such corporate opportunity to us and will not be liable to us for pursuing or acquiring such opportunity, or referring such opportunity to a third party.